-Grab your guitar and play these three notes (click here if you need help reading tablature).
+Grab your guitar and play these three notes.
+Those are 8’s by the way, not 0’s.
 Play the note on the 5th fret with your first (index) finger, and the notes on the 8th fret with your fourth (wimpy) finger:

 If you’ve seen Ray, the movie that came out recently about Ray Charles, these notes might ring a bell.
 There’s this scene where a young Ray wanders in to a bar to listen to an old man playing the piano.
 The old man sits him down and shows him three notes, and then they jam.
 We’re going to do the same thing.
 (I realize doing this over the internet is an extremely non-blues thing to do, but you can make up for it by calling your boss and telling him/her you quit.
 There.
 Now you have the blues.)

 Before we jam, practice playing these three notes by repeating this pattern about ten times:

 Now download my 12 Bar Blues in A Jam Track.
 It’s a recording of 12-bar blues, a common chord progression used in blues songs.

 Once you’ve got the jam track playing, start playing those three notes, in any order you like, along with the music.
 Don’t worry about sounding good, focus on playing in rhythm with the music.
 You could try playing a note every time you hear the guitar strummed, or play a note every time the strumming pattern repeats.
 Or your could stand on your head and cluck like a chicken.
 There are no rules!